Unaisi Rauluni

 Unaisi Rauluni also simply known as Una Rauluni (born 18 September 1994) is a Fijian netball player and current captain of the Fiji national team who plays in the positions of goal attack or goal shooter.
 She has featured in two World Cup tournaments for Fiji in 2015 and in 2019.

 Personal life

 She was born in a family where most of her family members have involved in sports.
 She was born in Suva and was raised up in Qarani, Qarani.
 She is the daughter of late former national rugby sevens and rugby union player Vesito Rauluni.
 Her mother Salanieta Rauluni was also a netball player.
 Her uncles Taito Rauluni, Peni Rauluni, Meli Rauluni and Vili Rauluni played for the national rugby union team while her cousins Jacob Rauluni, Mosese Rauluni and Waisale Serevi have also represented the national rugby team.
 Her elder sister Unisi is also a netball player.

-She married Australian based Fijian rugby union player Osea Bolawaqatabu in 2017.